mldev-ai/NLP-Tasks/README.md

 3. Add more NLP tasks to the app.

+4. BTW, if someone can make nice UI using CSS or JS.
+That would be a huge plus. :)

 ## Acknowledgement

 [Huggingface's transformers](https://huggingface.co/transformers/) library has revolutionised the way state-of-the-art NLP models are being used in real-world.
 Without, this library, the app made here would have taken tremendous amount of time (compared to what it took rn, just about an hour). :)